patr1c1a/django-pokemon_cards/readme.md

 `python manage.py createsuperuser`

-6. Optionally, you can populate some or all of the tables in the database:
+6. Optionally, you can populate some or all of the tables in the database with some example data (the images included in `/media/img` are related to these, and you can safely delete them if not needed):

 `python manage.py runscript populate_expansions`